 Understanding the possibilities in the water industry

-The water industry has set itself a target to achieve net-zero by 2030.
-Combined with an aging infrastructure known to exacerbate pollution events, and the knock-on impact on the use of Combined Sewer Overflows (CSO’s) being catapulted into the public eye, water companies are facing an uphill battle right now.
+The water industry has set itself a target to achieve Net-Zero by 2030.
+Combined with an ageing infrastructure known to exacerbate pollution events, and the knock-on impact on the use of Combined Sewer Overflows (CSO’s) being catapulted into the public eye, water companies are facing an uphill battle right now.

 Our services include